actualbudget/actual/docs/api/reference.md

 - `debt`
 - `other`

-The account type does not effect anything currently.
+The account type does not affect anything currently.
 It's simply extra information about the account.

-#### Closing accounts
+#### Closing Accounts

 Avoid setting the `closed` property directly to close an account; instead use the `closeAccount` method.
 If the account still has money in it you will be required to specify another account to transfer the current balance to.
 This will help track your money correctly.